Table of Contents

 REACH OUT TO US about trying our new Logging feature for FREE, and we will create a Loki Access Key in your Hosted Graphite account.
 If you don't already have a Hosted Graphite account, sign up for a free trial here to obtain a Hosted Graphite API key and Loki Access Key.

-Step 3: Visualize Nginx Logs in Dashboard Panels
+Step 3: Visualize and Query Nginx Logs in Grafana Dashboards

 Once system logs are forwarded to our Loki endpoint and the data source is connected in your Hosted Grafana, you can create a new dashboard panel, select Loki as your Data source, and format a query using 'code mode'.

-Now you can see each 4XX/5XX request, and exactly what time each of them occurred!
+Now you can view each 4XX/5XX request and see exactly when each one occurred.

-Step 4: Collect and Forward Nginx Performance Metrics
+Step 4: Collect and Forward Nginx Metrics with Telegraf

 If you have NGINX running in a Linux environment, you'll need to modify your /etc/nginx/nginx.conf file.
 Add a status endpoint inside the server{} block of the conf file: